merps/f5-rtd-sre-demo/docs/html/index.rst

 deployments alongside a replication of a privately hosted Data Center (DC) environment.

-The demonstration spans across mutliple regions and availablity zones of CSP's and a singular DC environment to imiate an Application's - Customer Portal (WordPress) - journeyfrom OnPremises to PublicHybrid deployment model.
+The demonstration spans across mutliple regions and availablity zones of CSP's and a singular DC environment to imiate an Application's - Customer Portal (WordPress) - journey from OnPremises to PublicHybrid deployment model.

 This is a holding page for code here: